 The permits and licenses required for your business will depend on your business’s nature, location, and local and state regulations.
 Here are some common types of permits and licenses that might be required when operating under a DBA:

 - Business License: A general business license may be required in North Dakota to operate your business legally.
 This license ensures your business meets local zoning, safety, and regulatory requirements.
 In North Dakota, the costs of obtaining a business license range from $50 – $300.

 - Sales Tax Permit: If your business sells taxable goods or services, you may need a Sales Tax Permit from North Dakota Office of State Tax Commissioner.

 - Professional Licenses: Depending on your business type, you may need specific professional licenses or certifications.
 For example, if you are operating a restaurant, you may need a food handler’s permit; if you offer professional services such as accounting or legal services, you may need a professional license from North Dakota state board.
-DBA filing requires professional licenses if you operate a General Partnership or provide a service.
+DBA filing requires professional licenses if you operate under a General Partnership in North Dakota.

 - Health and Safety Permits: Businesses in certain industries, such as food service, may require health and safety permits to ensure compliance with state and local regulations.

 - Zoning Permits: Depending on your business location and the type of business you are operating, you may need a zoning permit from your local planning or zoning department.

 - Environmental Permits: If your business involves activities that could impact the environment, you may need permits from North Dakota state or federal environmental agencies.

 Step 7: Renew Your DBA Registration as Needed

 In North Dakota, you are required to renew your DBA registration periodically.
 This renewal process may involve completing a renewal form, paying a renewal fee, and sometimes republishing the notice of your DBA name.
 Stay up-to-date with your state’s renewal requirements to maintain your DBA name and avoid penalties.